In this guide, we’re configuring LiteSpeed Cache.

 ESI

-• Enable ESI: Off – controls how specific elements on your dynamic pages are cached, whether it be publicly, privately, with a custom TTL, etc. Complicates things (LiteSpeed says it’s easier for a server to return full pages without messing with this).
-If ESI is off, there’s no need to change settings for admin bar, comment form, Nonces, or Vary Group.
-I’ve never used the ESI feature so I’ll be the one to admit I shouldn’t be giving advice on it.
+- Enable ESI: Off – allows you to control how specific parts of dynamic pages are cached whether it’s publicly, privately, with a custom TTL, etc. Complicates things and LiteSpeed says it’s easier for servers to return full pages.
+If off, you don’t need to change settings for admin bar, comment form, Nonces, or Vary Group.
+You can watch the video to learn more.

 Object